chrisgrieser/nvim-chainsaw/README.md

   for multi-line templates.
 - Visual indication of log statements via highlights, signcolumn, or scrollbar (when using [satellite.nvim](https://github.com/lewis6991/satellite.nvim)).
-- Optionally auto-install a pre-commit hook that prevents committing files with the log statements created by `nvim-chainsaw`.
+- Auto-install a pre-commit hook that prevents committing files with the log statements created by `nvim-chainsaw` (opt-in).

 ## Installation
 **Requirements**